 NVC lighting chosen for Europe’s tallest residential buildings

-Nine Elms is the new district in Vauxhall, South-West London, which features two landmark residential towers being developed by R&F Properties.
-They will be the tallest residential towers in Europe and will provide more than 730,000 sq ft of premium residential apartments.
+Nine Elms is the new district in Vauxhall, South-West London, which features two landmark residential towers that are the tallest residential towers in Europe and will provide more than 730,000 sq ft of premium residential apartments.

 Multiplex is the main contractor for the 56 storey City Tower linked with a glazed bridge to the 42 storey River Tower which will include a 173-room luxury hotel.